OUR PROJECTS

 Status: Ongoing

 Biodiversity thrives in part because different environments allow many species to coexist.
 But with global change altering these patterns, species must adapt to new and shifting conditions to survive.
-This project, led by Dr. Amanda Cicchino, explores how environmental variability—differences across space and time—affects the ability of species to evolve traits that help them cope with heat.
+This project, led by Dr. Amanda Cicchino in collaboration with researchers at the University of Montana, explores how environmental variability—differences across space and time—affects the ability of species to evolve traits that help them cope with heat.
 Using computer simulations and global temperature data, her research tests how factors like reproduction rates and lifespan influence whether populations can maintain heat-tolerance traits.
 The results will help identify regions where species may be especially vulnerable or resilient to climate change.

 How does foraging activity affect the resilience and functioning of food webs?